theriftlab/immanuel-python/docs/5-settings.md

 ### `part_formula`

-Which formula to use when calculating the Part of Fortune or Spirit.
+Which formula to use when calculating the Part of Fortune / Spirit / Eros.

 | Option | Description |
 | --- | --- |